rajatgermany/lokalPortal/task-tsx/README.md

 ### Structure
 This project is a small notification libary, built using the react.js.
 The source code of the libary is in the NotificationWidget folder.
-Libary offers two types of nofitication : TImeout and WithCanceButton.
+Libary offers two types of nofitication : ## Timeout and WithCanceButton.
 At present it can be called from anywhere in the project , with the simple interface.
 It offers two types of container i.e ToastNotification and the MOdal container.
 The Libary is easily extensible to different types.
 The project has  used strict typescript.